J0eychnpulpey/gophish-automated-installer/README.md

 -   **System Preparation**: Updates the server and installs dependencies (`unzip`, `certbot`, `jq`).
 -   **GoPhish Installation**: Downloads and extracts the official GoPhish binary.
--   **Guided DNS & SSL**: Pauses and provides explicit instructions for creating `A` and `TXT` records in your DNS provider to obtain a valid SSL certificate.
+-   **Guided DNS & SSL**: Provides explicit instructions for creating `A` and `TXT` records in your DNS provider to obtain a valid SSL certificate.
 -   **Automated Configuration**: Modifies the `config.json` file for secure HTTPS, remote admin access, and CSRF protection.
 -   **Persistent Service Creation**: Automatically creates a `systemd` service to ensure GoPhish runs persistently and starts on server reboot.
--   **Client Script Generation**: At the end of the process, it generates a new script for you to run on your local machine (e.g., Kali VM) to create a persistent reverse SSH tunnel.
+-   **Client Script Generation**: At the end of the process, it generates a new, robust script for you to run on your local machine (e.g., Kali VM) to create a persistent reverse SSH tunnel.

 ---